Oregon extends COVID workplace mask rule indefinitely

 Last week Oregon recorded the fastest-growing COVID-19 infection rate in the nation, and as a result Brown implemented further restrictions in 15 counties, including banning indoor dining at restaurants and bars and significantly decreasing capacity in gyms and indoor entertainment spaces.

-The restrictions have been criticized by business owners and Republican lawmakers.
+The restrictions were criticized by business owners and Republican lawmakers.

-“The move by the Governor’s Office is tone deaf and offensive to tens of thousands of Oregonians working in restaurants and bars across our state attempting to pay their bills.
-COVID-19 closures and restrictions on indoor dining are clobbering Oregon’s restaurants, bars and hospitality sector,” Jason Brandt, the president and CEO or the Oregon Restaurant & Lodging Association, said last week.
+On Tuesday, those counties were moved back a level, effective Friday, because the statewide seven-day average increase for hospitalized COVID-19 positive patients dropped below 15 percent.
+This means indoor dining and other activities will be allowed.

-On Friday Brown said she was “gravely concerned” about the state’s hospital capacity, and after seeing recent data made the difficult decision to implement tougher restrictions in some counties.
+“With Oregonians continuing to get vaccinated each week, my expectation is that we will not return to Extreme Risk again for the duration of this pandemic,” Brown said.

 Around 75% of the state’s staffed adult ICU beds and about 85% of the state’s staffed adult non-ICU beds are occupied, based on Oregon Health Authority data provided.